-Kyle Valero enters his third year in Dallas, and seventh in the NFL, as the club’s assistant wide receivers coach, working with Derek Dooley.
+Kyle Valero enters his fourth year in Dallas, and eighth in the NFL, as the club’s assistant wide receivers coach, working with Derek Dooley.

-Following a foot injury to Dez Bryant in Week 1 that sidelined him for the next five games, Valero, alongside receivers coach Dooley, were challenged with getting increased production from the rest of their receivers in 2015.
-Terrance Williams stepped up in Bryant’s absence, leading the team with a career-high 840 yards while tying for second with a career-best 52 receptions and tying for third with three scores.
-Cole Beasley also responded to the call, hauling in a team-high five touchdowns while tying for second with 52 receptions and placing third with 536 yards - all-career-highs.
+Following a foot injury to Bryant in Week 1 that sidelined him for the next five games, Valero, alongside receivers coach Dooley, were challenged with getting increased production from the rest of their receivers in 2015.
+Terrance Williams stepped up in Bryant’s absence, leading the team with a career-high 840 yards while tying for second with a career-best 52 receptions.
+Beasley also responded to the call, hauling in a team-high five touchdowns while tying for second with 52 receptions and placing third with 536 yards - all-career-highs.
 Though Bryant returned from injury, he was limited to only nine games, finishing with 31 catches for 401 yards and three touchdowns.

 Valero spent four years as an offensive assistant (2012-13 as assistant wide receivers, 2010-12 as offensive quality control) with the Detroit Lions, where he assisted current Cowboys Offensive Coordinator Scott Linehan.
-While in Detroit, Valero broke down opponent film and worked on self scouting while also assisting with the club’s wide receivers which was highlighted by Calvin Johnson who established the club record for yards in a season with 1,964 in 2012 and added 1,492 yards - fourth in team history - including a club single-game record (second all-time in the NFL) 329 yards in 2013.
+While in Detroit, Valero broke down opponent lm and worked on self scouting while also assisting with the club’s wide receivers.
+That unit was highlighted by Calvin Johnson, who established the club record for yards in a season with 1,964 in 2012 and added 1,492 yards - fourth in team history - including a club single-game record (second all-time in the NFL) 329 yards in 2013.

 Valero earned a degree in interdisciplinary studies from FSU.
 He is married the former Ali Baker and they have a daughter, Ava.